 Analysis or Analytics?

-Many times, we use the terms analysis and analytics interchangeably, though there is a subtle difference.
-Data analysis has a wider scope; it is a practice that uses data analytics tools and techniques to achieve different business objectives.
-You can consider data analytics to be a part of data analysis.
+Many times, both the above terms are used interchangeably, though there is a subtle difference.
+Data analysis is a bigger term, it is a practice that uses data analytics tools and techniques to achieve different business objectives.

 Data Analysis Process

-The data available with many organizations is so huge that often they do not know what data is useful and what is not.
-Finding out the right set of data for a particular business problem, drawing accurate inferences, and making the right business decisions is are some of the key responsibilities of a data analyst.
-Through the data analysis lifecycle, you will be able to understand the various roles and responsibilities of a data analyst.
-The lifecycle includes six main steps or phases that you can see in the picture below: Each stage requires a different type of knowledge and skills, and a data analyst has to adapt to different roles accordingly.
-For example, understanding the problem and setting the measurement parameters needs a whole lot of segmentation, organization, and reasoning skills.
-On the other hand, collection, preparation, and analysis require data mining skills, analytical skills, and technical knowledge of various tools and techniques.
-Similarly, interpreting results from processed data requires good business thinking skills, whereas publishing and monitoring require good reporting and analytical skills.
+Each of the stages requires different kinds of knowledge and skills and a data analyst has to adapt to different roles accordingly.
+For example, understanding the problem and setting the measurement parameters needs a whole lot of segmentation, organization and reasoning skills; collection, preparation and analysis needs data mining skills, analytical skills and technical knowledge of various tools and techniques; interpreting requires good business thinking skills; publishing and monitoring requires good reporting and analytical skills.

 Types of Data Analysis

-It is one thing to collect, clean, and organize data and totally another to use advanced tools and techniques to analyze the dataset.
-There are different ways to analyze data depending on business needs.
-Also, each type of data analysis has its own benefits.
-Following are the major types of data analysis:
+The core part of the entire process is analysing the data.
+It is one thing to collect, clean and organize data and totally another to go deeper and apply the tools and techniques to analyse the dataset.
+There are different ways to analyse data and the specific roles and responsibilities depend on business needs as each type has its own benefits and purposes.